swapsCAPS/codaisseur-github/blog-post.md

 We have used the Redux store to persist some data and a ReactComponent's state to manipulate the size and styling of a list-item.
 Also, we have learned how difficult it can be to properly configure something.
 Reading documentation for hours and not getting anywhere can be really frustrating.
-I am certain there is so much more to learn here though.
+I am certain there is so much more to learn about React and Redux though.
 There is definitely room for improvement as well.
 It demonstrates that as a developer, you should never stop learning.

 That's about it!
 To keep track of your own friends and for the full code, check the GitHub repository!